lorensen/VTKExamples/src/VTKBook/11Chapter11.md

     <OPTION>1200
     <OPTION SELECTED>1100 <OPTION>1000 <OPTION>900
    </SELECT><BR>
-<P><INPUT TYPE=”submit”
+<P><INPUT TYPE="submit"
-VALUE=”Generate an MPEG Animation”></FORM></P>
+VALUE="Generate an MPEG Animation"></FORM></P>
 ```

 The FORM keyword starts the definition of the HTML form.
 The `ACTION` keyword indicates what should happen when the form is submitted.
 In this example the server will run a `CGI-BIN` script called `makempg.csh` when a client submits this form.
 Next the two pull-down menus are declared with the `SELECT` keyword.
 The `NAME` keyword sets up an association between a string name and the value for this menu.
 This will be used by the script makempg.csh to access the values from the form.
 The `OPTION` and `SELECTED` keywords provide a mechanism to specify the values for the menu and what value the default should be.
 Finally, the last two lines create the button that will submit the form when pressed.

 Once the client has submitted the form, the server will execute the `CGI-BIN` script and pass it the arguments from the form.
-The script will then generate a new MPEG animation based on the client’s request and return it to the client.
+The script will then generate a new MPEG animation based on the client's request and return it to the client.

 While these examples demonstrate a closed loop of interaction between the client and server, there are two remaining problems.
 First, this approach places the entire computational load on the server.
 While this may be viable for some applications, some servers literally receive millions of client requests a day, severely straining server resources.
 Second, while the process is interactive, the lag time between making a change and seeing the result can be considerable, depending on the length of the animation and the communication bandwidth.
 Better solutions are now available to improve interactivity.